Language-Research-Technology/ldaca-documentation/content/getting-started/basic-portal-navigation/index.md

 <br>

-The main panel on the right of the home page allows you to view the top-level descriptions of collections, objects, files and notebooks in the Portal.
+The main panel on the right of the home page allows you to view the top-level descriptions of collections, objects, files and notebooks in the portal.
 The top row shows the total number of Index entries or items; this total will reduce as you apply filters and search queries.
 Below this is the option to ___Reset Search___, clearing the query of all filters and searches.
 The ___Sort by___ and ___Order by___ dropdown boxes can also be configured; see [Sort and Order](/browsing-searching/sort-and-order/) to learn more about their usage.
 Pagination options appear below this and are also accessible from the end of the page, with 10 results appearing on each page.

 <br>